 Eating disorder treatment centers provide treatment for selective eating disorders using cognitive behavioral therapy, dialectical behavioral therapy, nutritional counseling, and other talk therapy and cognitive retraining methods.
 ARFID treatment, like any psychiatric treatment, is not a simple process.
-ARFID requires several in-depth sessions to identify in the first place, even before treatment starts.
-Some symptoms may be similar to other types of eating disorders as well as sharing characteristics of autism and other well-known mental health diseases.
+ARFID requires several in-depth sessions to identify initially, even before treatment starts.
+Some symptoms may be similar to other types of eating disorders as well as sharing characteristics of autism and other well known mental health diseases.

-Below are some of the commonly applies treatment techniques used for ARFID.
-They are also used for other kinds of eating disorder treatment, including treatment for bulimia Nervosa, binge eating disorder, orthorexia nervosa, and anorexia nervosa.
-This is certainly not an exhaustive list; you can see more about treatment methodologies here.
+Below are some of the commonly applied treatment techniques used for ARFID.
+They are also used for other kinds of eating disorder treatment, including treatment for bulimia nervosa, binge eating disorder, orthorexia nervosa, and anorexia nervosa.
+This is certainly not an exhaustive list, and you can learn more about treatment methodologies here.

 Cognitive Behavioral Therapy

 CBT is a subtype of psychotherapy that teaches people with distorted behaviors how to recognize negative thought patterns so they can be replaced with more healthful ones.
-People who need eating disorder treatment normally have a distorted body image – distorted beliefs about their body shape, an obsession with “attractiveness” and weight, and low self-esteem.
-Cognitive Behavioral Therapy shows the client that these thoughts are flawed and unrealistic and helps them understand how that has been affecting their behavior.
-It reveals the irrationality of these disordered thoughts to the patient through a series of logical discourses between the client and therapist.
+Cognitive Behavioral Therapy shows the client that these disordered thoughts are flawed and helps them understand how that has been affecting their behavior.
+It reveals the irrationality of these disordered thoughts through a series of logical discourses between the client and therapist.

-Usually, an eating disorder treatment specialist will ask their client to think about how they’ve dealt with stressful or difficult situations in the past.
+Often an eating disorder treatment professional will ask their client to think about how they’ve dealt with stressful or difficult situations in the past.
 If that centers around disordered eating patterns, they work together to accept that these behaviors are harmful and work to replace them with more positive coping mechanisms.
-By regularly “rehearsing” positive thoughts regarding stress and other triggers for disordered eating, cognitive rehearsal helps SED patients learn to use positive thoughts to deal with current issues related to their selective eating disorder.
+By regularly “rehearsing” positive thoughts regarding stress and other triggers for disordered eating, cognitive rehearsal helps ARFID patients learn to use positive thoughts to deal with current issues related to their eating disorder.

 Exposure Therapy and ARFID Treatment